tinymce/tinymce-docs/_includes/context/priority.md

 1. Find all **context forms** with both:

     - `scope: 'node'`
-    - A predicate matching the current selection or cursor position.
+    - A predicate (condition) matching the current selection or cursor position.

     If there are any matching **context forms**, the first one found will be displayed in the editor and the process will end.